BOLCZAK/gradio-digit-recognition/README.md

 The ```training.py``` script contains getting the MNIST data from ```keras.datasets```, creating the ```Sequential``` model and training it

-In the ```main.py``` script there is defined Gradio Interface that takes model selection as an input and with that it renders a 28x28 canvas in which we can draw by hand digits which are further passed to selected model for evaluation.
+In the ```main.py``` script there is defined Gradio Interface that takes model selection as an input and with that it also renders a 28x28 canvas in which we can draw by hand digits which are further passed to selected model for evaluation.
 As an output we get probabilities returned by model for each digit.

 # Installation